GDGAlgiers/BrainyBot/README.md

 ### Prerequisites

-Befor you begin you need to install prequesites
+Befor you begin you need to install python and configure A virtual environment if you are in **Windows** you can just use `Conda`
 * Python [Ubuntu]
   ```sh
   $ sudo apt-get install python3 python3-pip